madhur/madhur.github.com/_posts/2019-07-14-concurrency-python.markdown

 I thought why not make it process through multiple threads.
 Python is notorious for not having a good support for concurrency.
 Some of it is because of its [Global Interpreter lock](https://realpython.com/python-gil/)

-Recent versions of python > 3.x , do have multiprocessing and mulithreading modules built in.
+Recent versions of python > 3.x , do have multiprocessing and multithreading modules built in.

 Honestly, I find the whole world of multiprocessing / multithreading very confusing in python world.